aaron555/raspi-temperature-controller/README.md

 - Raspberry Pi with Raspbian OS and suitable hardware as described above
 - Raspbian OS (may work with other operating systems, particularly Debian based, but this is untested) - recommended is latest "Raspberry Pi OS (32-bit) Lite" from https://www.raspberrypi.org/downloads/raspberry-pi-os/
 - _bc_ and _awscli_ packages installed
-- Python3 (will run on Python2 if headers in Python scripts changed), with Python3 module _matplotlib_ (must be installed for all users)
+- Python3 (will run on Python2 if headers in Python scripts changed accordingly), with Python3 module _matplotlib_ (must be installed for all users).
+Note package _libatlas-base-dev_ may be required to enable _matplotlib_
 - Write access to an Amazon AWS S3 bucket (if S3 data sync is enabled) for _tempctl_ user and any interactive users

 All required dependencies that are not present on the current Raspbian image will be installed by _install.sh_.
 Note there may be conflicts if _matplotlib_ is already installed for the user only.